-Main Objective: To generate regular income through investment in a portfolio comprising of money market instruments.
+Main Objective: To generate regular income through investment in a portfolio comprising predominantly of floating rate instruments and fixed rate instruments swapped for floating rate returns.
+The Scheme may also invest a portion of its net assets in fixed rate debt and money market instruments.

-There is no assurance that the investment objective of the Scheme will be achieved.
+There can be no assurance that the investment objective of the scheme would be achieved.

-Investment Pattern: Please refer to Section - I Part - II A. 'How will the Scheme Allocate its Assets?'.
+o Investment Pattern: Please refer to Section - I Part - II A. 'How will the Scheme Allocate its Assets?'.